Policies Governing Graduate Courses

 The student may take a maximum of nine (9) credit hours for graduate credit, which will also apply to the requirements for the baccalaureate degree.
 Those nine (9) credit hours of graduate credit must be transferred to the student's graduate record after the student completes one semester as a graduate student.

 See specific degree programs for further requirements.

 Continuing Studies and Post-baccalaureate Students

 Students enrolled through Continuing Studies are not eligible to enroll in graduate level courses.

-Post-baccalaureate students who wish to take only graduate level courses should seek admission as a non-degree graduate student by applying through the School of Interdisciplinary and Graduate Studies.
+Post-baccalaureate students who wish to take only graduate level courses should seek admission as a non-degree graduate student by applying through the Graduate School.
 Students who wish to transfer coursework to a graduate degree must take the coursework as a non-degree graduate student or be admitted to a graduate degree program at the time of the request.